Joey to Adult: The Complete Kangaroo Life Cycle

 The pouch is still very much a safe haven from the outside world, and joeys will still be carried in this comfortable papoose until they are kicked out to make room for younger brothers and sisters.

-For more information about science and technology, visit our website now.
-If you have a tablet or smartphone, you can also download the latest digital version onto your iOS or Android device.
-To make sure you never miss an issue of How It Works magazine, subscribe today!
+For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
+If you have a tablet or smartphone, you can also download the digital version onto your iOS or visit Apple News+.
+To make sure you never miss an issue of How It Works magazine, subscribe today